joeMacaraig/simple-unit-testing/README.md

 # simple-unit-testing

-simple unit testing using python
+Simple unit testing using python.
+Using the unittest import to help with testing.